SEAL-IIT-KGP/TWINSSE/conjunctive/README.md

 $ rm -rf bloom_filter.dat
 ```

 You can also run `make clean_all` to delete the `eidxdb.csv` and `bloom_filter.dat` files.
-This does not remove the old result files; however those are overwritten during while running an experiment.
+This does not remove the old result files; however, those are overwritten while running an experiment.

 ### Set the Parameters

-Obtain the database parameters from [`db_util.py`](./db_util.py) output and the configuration/source file parameters accordingly as stated above.
+Obtain the database parameters from [`db_util.py`](./db_util.py) output and the configuration/source file parameters accordingly, as stated above.

 ### Build the Executables

-Before doing this ensure that all parameters have been set properly and the paths are correct.
+Before doing this, ensure that all parameters have been set correctly and the paths are correct.

 Execute the following make command to generate `sse_setup` and `sse_search`.